kadena-io/chainweb-node/README.md

 ## Enable mining for a node

-Successful mining ofor the Kadena main production network (mainnet01) requires specialized Application-Specific Integrated Circuit (ASIC) hardware.
+Successful mining for the Kadena main production network (mainnet01) requires specialized Application-Specific Integrated Circuit (ASIC) hardware.
 Mining also requires you to run `chainweb-node` with the appropriate configuration settings to enable mining and a [`chainweb-mining-client`](https://github.com/kadena-io/chainweb-mining-client/).
 The `chainweb-mining-client` is responsible for connecting to the mining API of a chainweb-node and provides a Stratum API for the mining hardware (ASIC).
 You can find detailed instructions for setting up the mining client in the [chainweb-mining-client](https://github.com/kadena-io/chainweb-mining-client/) repository.